 When Trescothick went James Hildreth rotated the strike for Suppiah.
 When Suppiah went at 246 for 2 the Somerset bugle sounded the charge as David Stiff marched out five places above his normal position.
 Still Hildreth rotated the strike as Stiff peppered the Sir Ian Botham Stand with four sixes and 49 runs from 32 balls.

 By the time Trego marched to the wicket Hildreth and Craig Kieswetter had gone and Somerset were 338 for 5, still 138 short.
 The match was in the balance with all four results, as they say, possible.
 What followed, as clouds began to close in, was a never-to-be-forgotten sight.
-Supported first by Langer and then by Zander de Bruyn, Trego launched one of the great Somerset batting assaults.
+Supported first by Langer and then by Zander de Bruyn, Trego launched one of the all-time-great Somerset batting assaults.

 The ball flew, again and again, to and over the boundary.
 The Trescothick and Somerset Stands took particular punishment as I recall.
 When the boundary was not challenged the field was.
 The tension rose with the score as Trego flayed the bowling, whoever bowled, at a rate of nearly two runs a ball, 11 an over.
 Disbelief, hope and anxiety that it might end too early merged into one as the faster the total rose the more time seemed to stand still.

 I watched, pinned to my cinema seat like an astronaut after lift-off, from the top of the Old Pavilion.
-No cinema could put on a show to match what we saw that day.
+But no cinema could put on a show to match what we saw that day.
 As time stood still it was as if the film was on fast forward.
 The eye could not keep up with the film and the mind could not keep up with the eye.
 The enormity of such an improbable chase numbed the feeling in every frayed nerve end possessed, I imagine, by every Somerset supporter in the ground.

 The pummelling of the boundary apart, Trego’s innings is a blur.
 The scene is not.
 As the impossible turned into reality everyone I could see in every part of the ground was transfixed as if in a photograph taken at the moment the realisation dawned that they were witnessing a rare miracle on the cricketing stage.
 Perhaps they were held there by the fear that if they moved they might break the spell.
 Perhaps trying to absorb what they were seeing.
 Between the gaps in the stands stood people with statue-like stares fixed on the middle.
 Among the statues were dotted about the high-viz jackets of the stewards.
 All had deserted their posts, drawn inexorably to the boundary by a happening that transcended all duty, their eyes as fixed on the middle as the eyes of those they were supposed to steward.
 And, in truth, there was nothing to steward for no-one but the figures in white moved.
 The figures in white, and the thickening clouds gathering as they threatened rain and added another layer of tension to the Somerset supporter’s overloaded mind.

 It was Hildreth who walked away with a century with which he had anchored the Somerset cause on the last day.
 Trego took 89 and a treasure trove of fours and sixes which he had brought with him when Sussex opened that box.
-And Somerset took the match with the second highest successful run chase in the Club’s history.
+And Somerset took the match by five wickets with the second highest successful run chase in the Club’s history.
 Only that 479 for 6 stood above it.
 There was not the atmosphere of 2009 for this was an away match and the Sussex supporters were at the other end of the emotional seesaw to those of us from Somerset.
 We walked on air just the same, some of us to clap the team coach out of the ground.
 From there I walked along the front at Hove until the sea air brought me back to earth.

 Peter Trego, of course, is not just a batsman.
 As if seeing those two monumental performances was not enough I was fortunate to be at Headingley for his career best bowling performance.
 26th September 2014.
 He bowled with his usual determination and accuracy and he bowled more overs than anyone else through a long Yorkshire second innings of 365 to take 7 for 84.
 It didn’t quite leave Somerset enough time to win the match.
 However, it did result in numbers of the Yorkshire members around me on the Pavilion terrace shouting warmly and with feeling, “Well played lad!” as he walked in at the end of the Yorkshire innings.
-Yorkshire members are objective an even-handed in their praise of good play but the praise has to be earned to be delivered.
+Yorkshire members are objective an even-handed in their praise of good play but the praise has to be earned to be received.
 Their shouts, as they saluted a Somerset legend, will long remain in the memory.

 Those were some of the highlights of my red-ball Trego-watching days but they were not the only ones.
 There was his 120 against Lancashire at Taunton in 2011 as he fought desperately to stave off defeat.
 He didn’t quite make it but it was a four-hour vigil of toe-clenching, stomach-wrenching, un-Trego-like defence against a title-chasing Lancashire.
 I sat in front of the Colin Atkinson Pavilion wondering how long I would be there as Somerset started the last day five runs ahead with five second innings wickets down.
-Trego stretched the game, and my stay on the Colin Atkinson terrace until within half an hour of the scheduled close.
+Trego stretched the game, and my stay on the Colin Atkinson terrace to within half an hour of the scheduled close.
 Well played lad!

 There was too that nail-biting century partnership with Jim Allenby on the last morning of the Nottinghamshire match at Taunton in 2015.
-It took Somerset close enough to the 401 needed for victory, for Michael Bates and Abdur Rehman, with three crisply struck boundaries, to take Somerset over the line.
+It took Somerset close enough to the 401 needed for victory for Michael Bates and Abdur Rehman, with three crisply struck boundaries, to take Somerset over the line.

 Those are just segments of the Somerset legend that is Peter Trego.
 There is much else, much of which I did not see, which others will recall and savour.
 But whenever I think of his contributions my mind never wonders far from that day in 2009 when he played an innings which made the impossible manifest.
 Those hundreds of us who formed that last day crowd, fixed rigid to whatever spot we happened to be in, saw, and will never forget, something the like of which we had not seen before, and may not again, for 479 for 6 is an almighty score to win a cricket match.
 Well played lad indeed.